 Perry Sprawls joined the Emory Faculty in 1960 in the Department of Physics as an Instructor specializing in nuclear physics.
 During that first year three things occurred that were to give direction to his career and personal life.

 1. Soon after beginning to teach large physics classes in the traditional lecture room format, he saw the opportunity to develop a variety of technological enhancements to produce more enriched learning environments.
 Research and development leading to innovations in the educational process has been a major component of his career that continues today with significant impact at the national and international level.

 2. With a background in nuclear physics, he began to look for applications that would benefit society.
 He soon found that opportunity to apply nuclear physics to medicine in the Department of Radiology.
 His first summer at Emory was as a research physicist in Radiology and that led to a full-time Radiology faculty appointment the next year.
 This was the beginning of a career in medical physics.

-3. In those early days the office next to the physics classroom was occupied by another young instructor and member of the English Department staff, Charlotte Williams.
+3. In those early days the office next to the physics classroom was occupied by another young instructor and administrative secretary for the English Department staff, Charlotte Williams.
 Charlotte and Perry were married on the Emory Campus in 1961.